andsild/blog/my-site/posts/2019-09-25-fixed-or-variable-rent.markdown

 ---
-title: Fixed or variable rates in bank loans?
+title: Fixed or Variable Rates in Bank Loans?
 ---

 Norway recently announced their upping the official bank rate to 1.5%.
 This will in most cases also affect rates on loans given to those interested in e.g. buying a house.